Father and daughter injured in Harlem shooting

-Shortly after 7 p.m, a number of shots were fired in front of a CVS on Lenox Avenue in Harlem.
+Shortly after 7 p.m, a number of shots were fired in front of Fine Fare Supermarket on Lenox Avenue in Harlem.

 The girl was shot in the knee, and her father was shot in the arm.